 Mochi is prepared all year-round, but it's such an important component of Japanese culture that there's a ceremony called mochitsuki (mochi preparation), which takes place around the last day of the year (different families do it on different days, trying to do it on a "lucky" day according to the calendar).

-Mochi can be steamed, grilled, boiled, and added to a variety of other ingredients.
+Mochi can be steamed, grilled, boiled, and added to various other ingredients.
 More importantly, it makes for amazing desserts.

-Sakura mochi is one of the prettiest deserts out there.
-Usually favored during spring as a snack to eat during cherry flowers viewing, it's also the traditional desert for Girl's Day (March 3).
+Sakura mochi is one of the prettiest desserts out there.
+Usually favored during spring as a snack to eat during cherry flowers viewing, it's also the traditional dessert for Girl's Day (March 3).

 Sakura mochi is a pink-colored rice cake filled with red beans paste, and wrapped in a sakura tree leaf.

 The preparation and shape of hanabiramochi are strictly defined by tradition.
 The shape is that of a petal.
-The mochi layers must be of a light pink, and mustn't seal the filling, made of red beans paste, sweetened mung beans and a flavored burdock strip.
+The mochi layers must be light pink, and mustn't seal the filling, made of red beans paste, sweetened mung beans, and a flavored burdock strip.

-This desert is also rich of symbolism with its colors being evocative not only of the ume (plum) and sakura blossoms (which themselves represent purity, perseverance, and renewal), but also of the new year.
+This desert is also rich in symbolism, with its colors being evocative not only of the ume (plum) and sakura blossoms (which themselves represent purity, perseverance, and renewal) but also of the new year.
 The burdock (gobo) represents pressed ayu, a fish exclusive to east Asia, symbolic of long life.

 Namagashi are additive free, always freshly made wagashi that usually accompany tea ceremonies.